 This often includes couch surfing from house to house.
 It also includes sleeping in cars or checking into motels.

-Why keep the hidden profile?
+So, why do they keep a hidden profile?
 Typically, it's safer.
 Many of these individuals are homeless because "home" was too toxic, dangerous, or abusive.
 The fear of having to return "home" is often stronger than the fear associated with the unknown chaos that lurks on the streets.

 What Else Is Known About This Population?